 The Spruce / Almar Creative

 If you must scrub the piece to get rid of grease or grime, be gentle.
 Use nothing more abrasive than you’d use on the non-stick coating of a favorite skillet.
-Take your time: Gentle, slow scrubbing is much better than harsh scrubbing.
+Take your time: slow and steady scrubbing is much better than harsh scrubbing.

 The Spruce / Almar Creative